aigle-levant/notes/_posts/js/2024-11-26-js-objects-define.md

 playerOne["playerJob"];
 ```

-> Bracket notation is used when property name is a string with spaces in it.
+Bracket notation is used when property name is a string with spaces in it.
+{: #myid .alert .alert-info .p-3 .mx-2 mb-3}

 ## Organising objects